crdoconnor/strictyaml/FAQ.rst

 `HOCON <https://github.com/typesafehub/config/blob/master/HOCON.md>`_ is another "redesigned" JSON, ironically enough, taking JSON and making it even more complicated.

-Along with JSON's syntax typing - a downside of most non-YAML alternatives, HOCON makes the following mistakes in its design:
+Along with JSON's `syntax typing <https://github.com/crdoconnor/strictyaml/blob/master/FAQ.rst#whats-wrong-with-syntax-typing-in-a-readable-configuration-language>`_ - a downside of most non-YAML alternatives, HOCON makes the following mistakes in its design:

 * It does not fail loudly on duplicate keys.
 * It has a confusing rules for deciding on concatenations and substitutions.
-* It has a mechanism for substitutions similar to YAML's node/anchor feature - which, unless used extremely sparingly, can create confusing markup that is *not* human optimized.
+* It has a mechanism for substitutions similar to YAML's node/anchor feature - which, unless used extremely sparingly, can create confusing markup that, ironically, is *not* human optimized.

-In addition, its attempt at using "less pedantic" syntax creates a system of rules which makes the behavior of the parser less obvious.
+In addition, its attempt at using "less pedantic" syntax creates a system of rules which makes the behavior of the parser much less obvious and edge cases more frequent.